Implementation

 What does post-launch support look like?

-We provide 30 days of hyper-care support after go-live (rapid-response triage), then 60 more days of structured support.
-After that, ongoing engagements run as a quarterly retainer with scheduled reviews and prioritized improvement work — we typically stay engaged with clients for 12–24 months as the operation matures.
+Standard structure is 30 days of hyper-care support after go-live (rapid-response triage), then 60 more days of structured support.
+After that, post-launch support can continue as a quarterly improvement retainer if useful — scheduled reviews, prioritized improvements, and steady operational refinement.

 Can we start small and expand later?